Bladers123/Videoflix-Backend/README.md

   ```

 ### 6. Configure Environment Variables
+This project uses a Google account.
 Create a .env file in the project root folder:
   ```bash
   ENVIRONMENT=development
   EMAIL_HOST_PASSWORD=your_app_password